-Basis of calculation Data sources used for the calculation: 2011 Population and Housing Census - commuters; Consumption of energy by passenger cars in 2011; Carriage capacities in the Czech Republic.
-The following assumptions are applied in the structure of energy savings: Savings are achieved by replacing cars with bicycles for the everyday commute to work; The average journey there and back is 25 km; the average fuel consumption is 6 litres per hundred kilometres; Annually there are 130 journeys, which corresponds to half of the working days in the year (no one uses a bicycle in the winter); According to the 2011 Population and Housing Census, every day 943 000 people use a car.
+Basis of calculation Data sources used for the calculation: 2011 Population and Housing Census - commuters; Energy consumption by passenger cars in 2011; Transport volumes in the Czech Republic.
+The following assumptions are applied in the structure of energy savings: Savings are achieved by replacing cars with bicycles for the everyday commute to work; The average journey there and back is 25 km; the average fuel consumption is 6 litres per 100 km; Annually there are 130 journeys, which corresponds to half of the working days in the year (no one uses a bicycle in winter); According to the 2011 Population and Housing Census, 943 000 people travel by car every day.
 Assuming occupancy is 1.3 persons per vehicle, this equates to approximately 725 000 cars.
 The implementation of the proposed measures will reduce the number of persons commuting to work by car by 1%, resulting in savings of 45 TJ per year.

-Annual energy savings expected in 2016In 2013, we expect the annual saving to be 45 TJ.
+Annual energy savings expected in 2016In 2013, we expect the annual saving to be 45 TJ. ---

-Approach to the After 2016, we believe that the annual saving could be 45 TJ provided calculation of that the budget remains at CZK 150 million per year. savings for future years
+Approach to the calculation of After 2016, we believe that the annual saving could be 45 TJ provided that the budget remains at CZK 150 million per year.

+savings for future

+years